The Prisoners (The Walking Dead): Casting and television series reception

 Lew Temple found out about Axel's death about two weeks before the episode "Home" was filmed: "[Glen Mazzara] had just come down to screen the season 3 premiere episode for cast and crew on location.
 It was great!
 It was a lovely evening.
 We celebrated an amazing kick-off to a great new season.
 And that particular night was the first time I had met Glen in person.
 We had a really nice visit about what we were doing with Axel, and he was so effusive and kind and lovely, saying "I really dig how you're bringing Axel out, and the layers that are there.
 We can go in so many directions because you're keeping things close to the vest and we're not sure what he's about."
 So I was fairly excited, and I got a call from his assistant the next day saying Glen wanted to speak with me, and I'm like oh, great!, assuming he's going to want to speak more about character development.
 15 to 20 seconds into the conversation he says, "Lew, this is really unfortunate but I've got to let you know that Axel is going to take a bullet to the head."
 Eric Goldman at IGN thought the death of Axel was a huge surprise.
 Phil Dyess-Nugent, writing for The A.V.
 Club, commented that in his earlier appearances, "Lew Temple managed to invest Axel with a certain mangy charm, and he really blossoms in this episode; when he's chatting up Carol and shining a little white-trash charm, I found myself thinking, "Shit, I'm glad this guy's around," which is a thought I haven't had about Rick or Glenn or Maggie or Hershel in living memory.
 Unfortunately, the show itself seems to share Rick's distrust of letting in strangers."

+Markice Moore later reprises his role as Andrew in the video game The Walking Dead: Destinies.